-Semester Credit 1/2
+Credit 1/2 Grades 11-12

-This course will study the causes and effects of social problems on our society with an emphasis on discussion and research.
-Students will investigate deviance, prejudice, poverty, the family, aging, and crime as they relate to social problems, have an opportunity to design and conduct sociological research.
+This course will study the causes and effects of social problems in society with an emphasis on discussion and research.
+Students will investigate topics such as social groups; norms of society; poverty; deviant behavior; the family; aging; and crime as those issues have been considered in the past as well as their impact on today's world.
+Students will have an opportunity to design and conduct sociological research with encouragement to propose solutions to those problems of society they investigate.